rinturaj/rinturaj/README.md

 ## About Me

-- 🔭 I’m currently working on exciting projects in web development and AI.
+- 🔭 I’m currently working on exciting projects.
-- 🌱 I’m constantly learning new things, especially in the fields of machine learning and cloud computing.
+- 🌱 I’m constantly learning new things, especially in the fields of web development and cloud computing.
 - 👯 I’m looking to collaborate on open-source projects and innovative tech solutions.
-- 🤔 I’m looking for help with advanced AI model training.
+- 🤔 I’m looking for help with advanced application development techniques.
-- 💬 Ask me about web development, AI, and cloud technologies.
+- 💬 Ask me about Fronted, Backend, Database’s and Cloud Services.
 - 📫 How to reach me: [Email](mailto:rinturajc@example.com)
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I love hiking and exploring new places.